Indian Key: Settlement and growth

-Indian raid
+Indian raid and subsequent decline

-Early in the morning of August 7, 1840, a large party of "Spanish Indians," (Note: The ethnic composition of the "Spanish Indians" is unclear.
-Sturtevant states that the "Spanish Indians" may have been a group of Mikasuki-speakers who had entered southern Florida earlier than other groups who became known as "Seminoles", and had close relations with the Spanish.) led by a man named Chakaika, snuck onto Indian Key.
+Early in the morning of August 7, 1840, a large party of "Spanish Indians", (Note: The ethnic composition of the "Spanish Indians" is unclear.
+Sturtevant states that the "Spanish Indians" may have been a group of Mikasuki-speakers who had entered southern Florida earlier than other groups who became known as "Seminoles", and had close relations with the Spanish.) led by Chakaika, snuck onto Indian Key.
 The group was spotted and an alarm was raised.
 Most of the 50 to 70 people living on the island were able to escape, but 13 were killed.
 The dead included Dr. Henry Perrine, former United States Consul in Campeche, Mexico, who was waiting at Indian Key until it was safe to take up a 36 sqmi grant on the mainland that Congress had awarded to him.

 The naval base on Tea Table Key had been stripped of personnel for an operation on the southwest coast of the mainland, leaving only the doctor, his patients, and five sailors under a midshipman to look after them.
 This small contingent mounted a couple of cannons on barges and tried to attack the Indians on Indian Key.
 The Indians fired back at the sailors with musket balls loaded in one of the cannons on shore.
 The cannons' recoil on the barges broke them loose, sending them into the water, and the sailors had to retreat.
 The Indians burned the buildings on Indian Key after thoroughly looting them.
 Abandoned by almost all of its civilian population, Indian Key was taken over by the Navy for the duration of the Second Seminole War.

-Decline

 Indian Key continued to be occupied for a while after the Second Seminole War ended in 1842.
 The county seat for Dade County was moved to Miami in 1844, and the upper Keys, including Indian Key, were returned to Monroe County.
 The 1850 Census found a few families living there, while only two families were left on the island in 1860.
 In 1856, during the Third Seminole War, the U.S. Army stationed a few men on the island to protect the two remaining families from possible attack by Seminoles.
 The Keys lost most of their population again during the Civil War, but William Bethel, a wrecker, continued to live on the island from the 1850s until sometime after 1880.